-Do you also wonder how much does the Rome to Venice flight tickets cost?
+Do you also wonder how much the Rome to Venice flight tickets cost?

-In better times, Lufthansa, Ryanair, and a few other budget airlines also flew on this route.
 Usually, you land at Treviso Airport.
 An airport that is further away than Venice Airport; is Marco Polo.
 Going for a rental car is also an option.
 Enjoy the Italian route with a car!

 As soon as the rules are released, I advise you to check and compare all possible flight tickets and providers.
-One options is to check European budget airline Transavia.
+One option is to check the European budget airline Transavia.

 The last price I checked amounts to € 108 for a return flight.
 But you probably know someone who always manages to score the cheapest airline tickets.
 Well, how do they do that?

-This is often the reason: The cheapest Rome to Venice flight tickets are in January and April.
-I recommend that you book the flight well in advance.
+This is often why the cheapest Rome to Venice flight tickets are in January and April.
+However, I recommend that you book the flight well in advance.
 But you also have the option to book an highspeed train from Rome to Venice.
 You visit Venice for one day.

 The week's cheapest days to depart from Rome to Venice are Wednesdays, Thursdays, and Sundays.
-Please note that you have bought the tickets more than 90 days before you fly.
-Sometimes you also have cheap airline tickets in the period 30 to 60 days before departure, but this is not always certain.
+Please note that you bought the tickets more than 90 days before flying.
+Sometimes you also have cheap airline tickets 30 to 60 days before departure, but this is not always certain.

 All flights from Rome to Venice depart from Leonardo Da Vinci Airport (FCO) in Fiumicino.
-It is a bit outside of Rome but easily accessible from the center of the city; trains from Roma Termini station take 32 minutes and usually run every 15 minutes.
+It is a bit outside of Rome but easily accessible from the city's center; trains from Roma Termini station take 32 minutes and usually run every 15 minutes.
 There are also bus connections to the airport from this station.

-Alternatively, you can take the Aerobus no.5 by road, which is a faster but less scenic route into the city.
+Alternatively, you can take the Aerobus no.5 by road, a faster but less scenic route into the city.

-The distance between the two airports is approximately 400 kilometers.
+The distance between Rome and Venice is approximately 400 kilometers.
 At least give yourself a three to four-hour time frame to get from Rome to Venice.
 Checking in and all the security at the airports will keep you busy for a while.

 By the way, it is easy to book your Rome to Venice flight tickets online at Transavia.com!
 View the current flight schedules.
 Compare the best route from Rome to Venice and relevant travel information (baggage allowance and onboard amenities).